E- Safety Policy

 Governors are responsible for the approval of the E-Safety Policy and for reviewing the effectiveness of the policy.
-This will be carried out by the governors on the Curriculum Committee and the Safeguarding Governor receiving regular information about e-safety incidents and monitoring reports.
+This will be carried out by the governors and the governors on the Safeguarding Sub Committee receiving regular information about e-safety incidents and monitoring reports.

 Headteacher and Senior Leaders:

-- The Headteacher (JHS) and Head of Teaching and Learning (TPS) are responsible for ensuring the safety (including e-safety) of members of the school community, through the day to day responsibility for e-safety will be delegated to the computing co-ordinator.
+- The Headteacher is responsible for ensuring the safety (including e-safety) of members of the school community, through the day to day responsibility for e-safety will be delegated to the computing co-ordinator.

 - The Headteacher/Senior Management are responsible for ensuring that the Computing Co-ordinator and other relevant staff receive suitable CPD training to enable them to carry out their e-safety roles and to train other colleagues, as relevant.